 Some people don’t deserve PR representation.
 The media isn’t a court of law, and if someone’s behaviour is beyond the pale then there is no reason why any agent should be willing to take their shilling.

 The trouble is they didn’t know what we did.
-We didn’t have the legal proof to stand it up (and therefore inform the PRs in question, who I know would have been horrified) but we had heard, via sources we knew and trusted, that the businesspeople in question had burned suppliers.
+We didn’t have the legal proof to stand it up (and therefore inform the PRs in question, many of whom I know would have been horrified) but we had heard, via sources we knew and trusted, that the businesspeople in question had burned suppliers.

 Often our sources were photographers from whom the shysters in question had requested images taken during press shoots and then failed to pay the agreed sum for the rights.
 Ripping off a photographer is particularly despicable – the sums involved are never huge and for many of them it has become a precarious living at best.